LaunchCodeEducation/java-web-dev-wiki/Lesson-8-(Intro-to-Spring-and-Controllers).md

 # Lesson 8: Introduction to Spring Boot, MVC, and Controllers

-## In the prep work this week, the students learned
+## In the prep work for this lesson, the students learned

 1. About the MVC design pattern.
 1. What the Spring framework is.